christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 as a leader from the land of Magog in the north, who will gather a coalition of nations to attack Israel, but will be defeated by God in a great battle.

+The Flavian scribes systematically inverted the female deities of the Dragon Kings into demonic figures.
+This was designed to instil a strong hatred of women among European men.
+Lucifer, or "lucem ferre", which means "light-bearer" or "morning star", is Venus who was the Roman goddess whose functions encompassed love, beauty, desire, sex, fertility, prosperity, and victory.
+In Roman mythology, she was the ancestor of the Roman people through her son, Aeneas.
+Idun (Hebe, Brigid - the archetypal fertility goddess) became Eve in the bible the archetypal sinner whose actions brought death into the world (Romans 5:12).
+Inanna (equivalent to Freyja (Norse mythology), Aphrodite (Greek mythology), Venus (Roman mythology), and Morrigan (Celtic mythology)), the ancient goddess of war, love, and fertility, became the Whore of Babylon (Friday the 13th was the day to honor Freyja).
+Artemis, the goddess of the wilderness, wild animals, nature, vegetation, childbirth, care of children, and chastity, became recast as a witch (19:24).
+In Norse mythology Iðunn/Idun (equivalent to Greek Hebe, and Celtic Brigid), is the goddess of youth, her name means "giver of eternal youth".
+The other gods get golden apples from her.
+She stores them in a basket and they keep the gods young until the end of the world.

+Through demonizing women they centralized authority in male priests.
+The Church Father became the new "fathers" of the Christian community, replacing the Dragon King's matrilineal priests.
+In Pagan European cultures women were the teachers of the youth.
+Why did they do this?
+Author Ammon Hillman in his book 'Original Sin: Sex, Drugs, and the Church' (2012), who speaks Koine Greek, claims that the authors of the bible demonized women because women in Pagan cultures were the teachers and the early priests were pedophiles who wanted access to children.
+The systematic abuse of children by catholic priests over the past century (https://en.wikipedia.org/wiki/Catholic_Church_sexual_abuse_cases) wasn't a bug, it was a feature.

 **9.2 The Cult of Antinous**